xyproto/algernon/README.md

 // Takes a username
 Confirm(string)

-// Mark a user as confirmed, returns true if it worked out
+// Mark a user as confirmed, returns true if successful
 // Takes a confirmation code ConfirmUserByConfirmationCode(string) -> bool